-About a month later, in January 2020, the governments of the United States and South Korea both learned of the first case of the Coronavirus to reach their countries – these two governments were informed on the same day.
+About a month later, on January 20, 2020, the governments of the United States and South Korea both learn of the first case of the Coronavirus to reach their countries – these two governments were informed on the same day.
 Following is a list of events that occurred after the U.S. and South Korea learned of their first cases.

-End of January: South Korea approves a diagnostic test and begins following the process outlined by the WHO – 1) isolate; 2) test; 3) treat and 4) trace
+End of January: South Korea approves a diagnostic test and begins following the process outlined by the WHO - 1) isolate; 2) test; 3) treat and 4) trace.
+WHO recommendations followed.

-Beginning of February: South Korea begins aggressive Coronavirus testing
+Beginning of February: South Korea begins aggressive Coronavirus testing.
+WHO recommendations followed.

-Beginning of February: United States President Trump, in State of the Union Address, tells the American people that his administration “will take the necessary steps to safeguard our citizens from this threat” Trump announces he has “shut down” Coronavirus coming in from China.
-Testing not available on a wide scale in the United States.
+Beginning of February: United States President Trump, in State of the Union Address on Feb 4, 2020, tells the American people that his administration “will take the necessary steps to safeguard our citizens from this threat”.
+Trump announces he has “shut down” Coronavirus coming in from China.
+Feb 7, 2020 POTUS tells Bob Woodward that he is withholding information from the American people because he doesn't want them to panic.
+President does not make testing available on a wide scale in the United States.
 WHO recommendations not followed.